 The following are the Officers of the International Society for Coaching Psychology (ISCP)

-Chair - Dr Siobhain O’Riordan CPsychol CSci AFISCP
+Chair - Dr Siobhain O'Riordan CPsychol CSci FISCP Accred

 Siobhain is a chartered psychologist, a chartered scientist and a fellow of the Royal Society for the encouragement of Arts, Manufactures & Commerce.
-She is also an Associate Fellow of the International Society for Coaching Psychology, a Principle Member of the Association of Business Psychologists and a member of the Association for Coaching and Institute of Health Promotion & Education.
+She is also a Fellow of the International Society for Coaching Psychology, a Principle Member of the Association of Business Psychologists and a member of the International Stress Management Association, Association for Coaching and Institute of Health Promotion & Education.
 With an academic background she is also an experienced trainer, examiner and supervisor on graduate/postgraduate coaching and coaching psychology programmes.
 She is currently also Editor of the ISCP Journal Coaching Psychology International.
 She is a past Editor of The Coaching Psychologist and the International Journal of Health Promotion and Education.

 Hon Secretary - Rachael Skews AssocMISCP